Krystal Redman (she/they)

 Tibby Reas Hinderlie (she/her)

-Tibby has seven years experience in health justice causes and worked in reproductive justice prior to joining the team at BCAction.
-Her reproductive justice work included roles at the local, state, and national level.
+Tibby is a communications professional with experience in the food justice, reproductive justice, and health justice fields.
+Prior to joining the team at BCAction, her reproductive justice work included roles at the local, state, and national level.
 Locally, Tibby worked as a Patient Advocate and the Office Coordinator at Red River Women’s Clinic in Fargo, North Dakota.
-At the state level, she serves as the President of the board of directors for the North Dakota Women In Need (WIN) Abortion Access Fund.
+At the state level, she served as the President of the board of directors for the North Dakota Women In Need (WIN) Abortion Access Fund for four years.
 At the national level she has worked as a Communications Contractor for the National Network of Abortion Funds (NNAF).
-Prior to her work in abortion care, Tibby worked as Director of Development at a health care facility and in communications and development in the food justice industry.
-Her communications background also entails writing and social media experience including two years working as a Journalist and a social media internship with the satirical publication The Onion.
+Prior to her work in abortion care, Tibby worked as Director of Development at a health care facility and in communications and marketing at food pantries in Chicago, IL, and Fargo, ND.
+Her communications background also includes two years working as a journalist and a social media internship with the satirical publication The Onion.
 Tibby earned her Master’s Degree from the University of Chicago in the program of Social Sciences (MAPSS), and her Bachelor’s Degree from the University of California, Berkeley with a double-major in Rhetoric and Gender and Women’s Studies.